ahmsay/Solidvessel/.docs/run-options.md

 ## Development

-This mode will start the databases, Redis and RabbitMQ as containers in Docker.
-You can start the microservices with your IDE.
+This mode will start Postgres, Redis, RabbitMQ, APISIX and Keycloak as containers in Docker.
+You can start the microservices with your
+IDE.

 ```shell